-The verbena plant produces fragrant, good looking flowers that sit atop fern-like foliage with an old-fashioned look and drought tolerant.
+The verbena plant produces fragrant, good-looking flowers that sit atop fern-like foliage with an old-fashioned look and are drought tolerant.

 Verbena plants typically produce brilliant large bloom in shades of white, cream, pink, red, lavender, and deep violet, some having flirty little eyes.

-Their tendency of blooming from spring to fall and very minimal maintenance make Verbena’s a must-have plant for the garden.
+Verbena plants have a tendency of blooming from spring to fall and very minimal maintenance makes Verbena’s a must-have plant for the garden.

 Regarded as a perennial in the warm climates where frost doesn’t present an issue, it grows successfully as an annual in areas with freezing temperatures.